w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 A timeslice represents the granularity the Coretime Chain schedules cores on the Relay Chain.
 The Coretime Chain announces a schedule for each core, comprising the next 80 relay chain blocks in advance.
-The region length of 28 days corresponds to 5,040 timeslices.
+5,040 timeslices corresponds to the region length of 28 days (which is the initial configuration set for bulk coretime).

 ### Task